microsoft/mu/docs/How/using_project_mu.md

 1) Git
 2) Python 3.7
 3) A text editor
 4) Look at [layout](../WhatAndWhy/layout.html) to understand our recommended repository layout.
-You can also look at [ms-iot's iMX8](https://github.com/ms-iot/MU_PLATFORM_NXP) for a real platform implementation.
+You can also look at [ms-iot iMX8](https://github.com/ms-iot/MU_PLATFORM_NXP) for a real platform implementation.

 ## 1) Create Git Repo